SilGosker/SimpleSockets/README.md

     }
 }
 ```
-*Note: A different overload of the `Broadcast` method is used to specify the requirement that other clients should match to receive the message.
+*Note: A different overload of the `Broadcast` method is used to specify the requirement that other clients should match the current instance's room identifier to receive the message.
 The default requirement is a matching room, ignoring the instance that called the `Broadcast` method.
 In our case, we want this instance to also receive the welcoming message, so we only want the matching room requirement.
 This will include the client that just connected.*

 If you would make a request to `/chat?slug=room0`, the client would immediately receive his welcoming message.